Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 secret/site-init configured
 ```

-**NOTE**: Rack Resiliency `enabled` flag should be set to `true` for enblement to work, if it set to any other value like '1' or 'yes' it will be considered as `false`.
+**NOTE**: Rack Resiliency `enabled` flag should be set to `true` for enablement to work, if it set to any other value like '1' or 'yes' it will be considered as `false`.

 **Important Notes:**